 The parental leave payment period must be continuous

-Parental leave payments are payable for one continuous period of up to 22 weeks.
-There will be a further increase to 26 weeks from 1 July 2020.
+Parental leave payments are payable for one continuous period of up to 26 weeks.
 If you transfer some or all of your parental leave payment (external link) , your spouse or partner must also take the amount transferred in one continuous period that starts the day after your payment period ends.

 Earliest start date (if date of birth on or after 37 weeks)